kubernetes-sigs/contributor-playground/india/k8s-blr-2021/workdir/Yusuf.md

 Tinkering around K8s and the CNCF landscape
-Thanks for today's session.
+Thanks for today's session
-I enjoyed it thoroughly, quite motivating as well.
-Kudos to all the speakers :)
+I enjoyed it thoroughly, quite motivating as well Kudos to all the speakers :) !